This page contains affiliate links. Please read our disclosure for more info.

 Yes, you drive a tiny go-kart on the real streets of Tokyo amongst cars, buses, and trucks!

-Go-karting was a dream come true for Simon, but as I hadn’t driven in years, I spent the first hour of the two-hour tour terrified and the second hour having so much fun!
+Go-karting was a dream come true for Simon, but as I hadn’t driven in years, I spent the first half of the tour terrified and the second half having so much fun!

 It’s a surreal experience as you drive past skyscrapers and tiny shrines, busy crossings and quiet residential neighbourhoods, all while people stare, wave, and take your photo.